John L. Savage

 John Lucian Savage (December 25, 1879 – December 28, 1967) was an American civil engineer.
-Among the 60 major dams he supervised the designs for, he is best known for the Hoover Dam, Shasta Dam, Parker Dam and Grand Coulee Dam in the United States along with surveying for the future Three Gorges Dam in China.
+Among the 60 major dams he supervised the designs for, he is best known for Hoover Dam, Shasta Dam, Parker Dam and Grand Coulee Dam in the United States along with surveying for the future Three Gorges Dam in China.
 He was a member of the National Academy of Sciences and the recipient of numerous awards including the John Fritz Medal.

 Biography

 Early life

-John L. Savage was born on December 25, 1879, in Cooksville, Wisconsin, to Edwin Parker and Mary Therese Savage.
+John L. Savage was born on December 25, 1879, in Cooksville, Wisconsin, to Edwin Parker and Mary Therese (Stebbins) Savage.
 Raised on a farm, Savage was involved in numerous chores and labor while attending grade school.
-Savage later attended the Hillside Home School after he earned tuition and board for two years.
-After Savage graduated from Madison High School, he attended the University of Wisconsin.
-During the summer of his freshmen year helped work on the Geological Survey of Wisconsin.
+Interestingly, the Savage House was not far from the historic sawmill that village founder John Cook built in 1842 on the Badfish Creek outside of Cooksville.
+His mother's father also built a nearby watermill.
+Savage later attended the Hillside Home School near Spring Green, Wisconsin (designed by Frank Lloyd Wright in 1887) after he earned tuition and board for two years.
+Savage graduated from Madison High School, then attended the University of Wisconsin.
+During the summer of his freshmen year he helped work on the Geological Survey of Wisconsin.
 During the summers of his sophomore and junior years, he conducted surveying with the United States Geological Survey.
 Savage graduated from the University of Wisconsin in 1903 with a B.S. in Civil Engineering.